Β© 2025 PriceIntelGuru. All Rights Reserved

 Everyone likes free samples which makes them a great loss leader.
 Retailers offer free samples for creating brand awareness and affinity.
 As per social psychology, people are likely to return the favor by making a purchase in return for the free sample.
 They might feel obligated to buy your product.

-How to Implement Loss Leader Pricing Strategy in Your Business
+How to Implement Loss Leader Pricing Strategy?

 1. Excessive Inventory